italiangrid/voms/documentation/sysadmin-guide/3.0.0/index.md

 VOMS_JAVA_OPTS="-Xms375m -Xmx750m -XX:MaxPermSize=1125m"
 ```

-### Reconfiguring the VOs
+### <span class="label label-info">reconfiguration</span> Reconfiguring the VOs

-The upgrade to EMI3 requires a reconfiguration of the deployed VOs.
+The upgrade from EMI 2 VOMS to EMI 3 VOMS (and, in particular, VOMS Admin v.
+3.x) requires a reconfiguration of the deployed VOs.
 The VOs can be reconfigured using the `voms-configure` configuration tool (YAIM is no longer supported).

 This tool is the evolution of the `voms-admin-configure` script, and provides access to all the VOMS
 and VOMS-Admin service configuration parameters.
 For more detailed information about the `voms-configure` tool, see the [configuration section](#Configuration).